cleishm/express-negotiate/Readme.md

 });
 ```

+Note that the handler priority is only used after the priorities specified
+by any Accept header in the request have been considered.
+A priority cannot be
+specified on the 'default' handler.

 ## Handling unacceptable requests

-If a 'default' handler is not provided, then req.negotiate will throw
+If there are no acceptable handlers, and no 'default' handler is specified,
-a negotiate.NotAcceptable error.
-This can be caught and handled using
+then req.negotiate will throw a negotiate.NotAcceptable error.
+This can be
-express error handling:
+caught and handled using express error handling:

 ```javascript
 app.get('/index', function(req, res, next) {